6 captivating things to do in Coonamble and the Pilliga in NSW

 Before you venture into the Pilliga, I highly recommend visiting the Pilliga Forest Discovery Centre.

-Located in the tiny village of Baradine, the very knowledgeable staff will provide you with all the information you need to know before you head out into the Pilliga itself.
+Located in the tiny town of Baradine, the very knowledgeable staff will provide you with all the information you need to know before you head out into the Pilliga itself.

 It also houses a very interesting, interactive display of the flora, fauna and Aboriginal Cultural Heritage of the area.